Newton's Method for Global Free Flight Trajectory Optimization: Continuous Optimization: Newton-KKT

-Consider once more the unconstrained problem \eqref{eq:unconstrained-problem} and a global minimizer $\glob{\tilde\xi}$ thereof.
-As discussed before, there is an equivalent route $\glob{\xi}$ that satisfies the constraint and hence -- together with $\glob L$ from~\eqref{eq:pathlength} -- is a global minimizer of the constrained problem, which indicates that the ground-speed-constraint~\eqref{eq:constraint} is only weakly active.
+Moreover, $\glob{\xi}$ -- together with $\glob L$ from~\eqref{eq:pathlength} -- is a global minimizer of the constrained problem, which indicates that the ground-speed-constraint~\eqref{eq:constraint} is only weakly active.
 We confirm this by showing that the corresponding Lagrange multipliers $\glob{\lambda}$ vanish.

-\begin{lemma} Let $(\glob{\xi},\glob{L})$ be a global minimizer of~\eqref{eq:reduced-problem}.
+\begin{lemma} Let $\glob z = (\glob{\xi},\glob{L})$ be a global minimizer of~\eqref{eq:reduced-problem}.
 Then, this solution together with

 satisfies the necessary conditions~\eqref{eq:necessary-conditions}. \end{lemma}